 United States steel companies claim they are being priced out of the market by large amounts of foreign steel imported into the country.

-United States steel companies claim they are being priced out of the market by large amounts of foreign steel imported into the country.
+Background: United States steel companies claim they are being priced out of the market by large amounts of foreign steel imported into the country.
 Currently, all the warehouses at major ports are filled with steel from Europe and Japan, and U.S. producers say they cannot match the lower prices because foreign production costs are lower.
 A strike by 350,000 U.S. steelworkers, meanwhile, was averted today (August 2) at the last moment with a wage increase agreement.

 The agreement fought against by the companies on the grounds that they could not afford it in the face of cheap imported steel.